Ethorbit/nzc-docker/README.md

 * `docker -v`
 * `docker-compose -v`

-You can possibly use earlier versions, but if things don't work as expected - that's why.
+You can possibly use later versions, but if things don't work as expected - that's why.

 Make sure lxcfs is running (optional):
 * `sudo systemctl enable lxcfs --now`